 While I can have fun with lukewarm Christians, there is an element of guardedness with them because of their low-grade passion for the Lord.
 The zenith of all fun is when two people are enjoying God together in any context.
 Nothing transcends this kind of fun.

-I will end this piece by sharing with you my all-time favorite fun-quote that explains why Christians should be the loudest people in the restaurant.
+I will end this piece by sharing my all-time favorite fun quote explaining why Christians should be the loudest people in the restaurant.